NRA backs push for concealed carry permit valid in 50 states

 HARRISBURG, Pa.
-(WHTM) – The National Rifle Association is once again hosting the Great American Outdoor Show at the Farm Show Complex in Harrisburg.
+(WHTM) – The National Rifle Association is once again hosting the Great American Outdoor Show at the Farm Show Complex.

 The powerful advocacy group remains active in lobbying efforts, supporting gun rights in the United States.